BritikovKI/fm24-artifact/README.md

 ```
 $ bash RUN_BENCHMARKS_SMALL.sh
 ```
 It will run experiments with just 10 seconds timeout and build plots for this small running time.
 If this script succeeds, then the full set can be tested.
+This run is estimated to finish in 1 hour with default configuration.